-24 hours notice of dangerous goods bound for facilities in the Shannon Estuary is required.
-This is completed through the SSI website and IMO information as required passed to Marine Operations through the ship's agent.
+Masters of vessels carrying dangerous or hazardous goods in bulk, liquid or packaged form en route to port facilities or terminals on the Shannon Estuary must submit statutory declaration a minimum of 24 hours notice.
+Submissions are completed through the SSI website and IMO information as required passed to Marine Operations through the ship's agent.

 Pre arrival notification must be registered on www.safeseas.ie a minimum of 24 hours prior to arrival at the port limits.
-An exception to this requirement is when arriving from an Irish port which is less than 24 hours from the Shannon Estuary.
+An exception to this requirement is when arriving from an Irish port where the passage is less than 24 hours from the Shannon Estuary.